Nemerenm/Consumer-Price-Index-Inflation-Analysis/README.md

 ## Project Overview

-This project focuses on analyzing inflation trends in Nigeria using Consumer Price Index (CPI) data.
+This project focuses on analyzing inflation trends in Nigeria using Consumer Price Index (CPI) data from 1996-2023.
 The data is segmented into three major categories:
 - **All Items Index**
 - **Food**
 - **All Items Excluding Farm Produce and Energy (Core CPI)**